superhighfives/pika/README.md

 ## Contributions

 Any and all contributions are welcomed.
-Check for [open issues](https://github.com/superhighfives/pika/issues), check out the [project roadmap](https://github.com/superhighfives/pika/projects/1), and [submit a PR](https://github.com/superhighfives/pika/compare).
+Check for [open issues](https://github.com/superhighfives/pika/issues), look through the [project roadmap](https://github.com/superhighfives/pika/projects/1), and [submit a PR](https://github.com/superhighfives/pika/compare).

 ## Dependencies and thanks